numocash/interface/README.md

-# Numoen Application
+# Numo Web Application

-An application for interacting PMMP, a protocol for automated liquidity provisioning and exchange of power tokens.
+An application for interacting PowerMaker, a protocol for automated liquidity provisioning and exchange of power perpetuals.

 ## Developing